bowenyu066/bowenyu066.github.io/files/cpp-notes.md

 }
 ```

-3. Member Access on an xvalue is an xvalue:
+*3. Member Access on an xvalue is an xvalue:*

 ```cpp

 struct Point { int x, y; };

 Point p{10, 20};